Valid Instrumental Variables Selection Methods using Negative Control Outcomes and Constructing Efficient Estimator: Situations where some instrumental variables are invalid

-Assumption 3 expresses the relationship between invalid IVs and NCO.
-By utilizing assumptions 1. to 3., it is possible to identify valid and invalid IVs by NCO. \begin{note}{$\phantom{}$} \\ Assuming $M=U\alpha$.
-The model satisfy Assumptions 1. and 2.
-About Assumption 3,

-Therefore, Assumption 3 can be reduced to an assumption about the magnitude of covariance between unobserved covariates and invalid IVs. \end{note} \begin{note}{$\phantom{}$}\\ In this paper, we make three assumptions about NCO, in particular Assumptions 2. and 3. seem to be strong.
-For Assumption 2, the same assumptions are made in Miao and Tchetgen Tchetgen, 2018 (auxiliary variables and IVs are conditionally independent given unobserved covariates ($M\indep \bld{Z}|U$)), and NCO is, for this purposes, only related to unobserved covariates; Assumption 2 is considered to be natural.
-Assumption 3 is a necessary assumption since assuming the general formulation of $M(U)$ in Assumption 2. assumes a general system of functions.
-As confirming in {\bf Note \ref{note_3}}, if a linear model can be assumed between $M$ and $U$, then the assumption of covariance between $M$ and $U$ turns out to be sufficient. \end{note} \begin{note}{$\phantom{}$}\\ When there are no NCO but at least one of the candidates of valid IVs can be detected, the valid IVs can be used as auxiliary variables.
-In this situation, the following discussions and proofs also hold (see {\bf Appendix \ref{App2}}). \end{note}
+{\it 3}. expresses the relationship between invalid IVs and NCO.
+Since invalid IVs are related to the unobserved variable, the assumption is appropriate.
+By utilizing from {\it 1} to {\it 3}., it is possible to identify valid and invalid IVs by NCO.
+For {\it 2}., the similar assumptions are made in Miao and Tchetgen Tchetgen, 2018 (auxiliary variables and IVs are conditionally independent given unobserved covariates ($M\indep \bld{Z}|U$)), and NCO is, for this purposes, only related to unobserved variables; {\it 2}. is considered to be natural. {\it 3}. is a necessary assumption since assuming the general formulation of $M(U)$ in {\it 2}. assumes a general system of functions.
+If a linear model can be assumed between $M$ and $U$, then the assumption of covariance between $M$ and $U$ turns out to be sufficient.
+Note that NCO has been usually used in epidemiological studies as a way to check for the effects of unmeasured covariates (for instance, see Miao and Tchetgen Tchetgen, 2018, p.7).
+This is achieved from the feature not related to IVs and treatments directly; only through the unmeasured covariates.
+Therefore, the assumption is slightly different from definition \ref{def1}; definition \ref{def1} is broader than ordinary NCOs.